chriswailes/z3/README-CMake.md

 make -j4 # Replace 4 with an appropriate number
 ```

-Note that on some platforms "Unix Makesfiles" is the default generator so on those
+Note that on some platforms "Unix Makefiles" is the default generator so on those
 platforms you don't need to pass ``-G "Unix Makefiles"`` command line option to
 ``cmake``.